John Perkins (author): Life and career

-Controversy
+Assessments of Confessions of an Economic Hit Man

+Confessions of an Economic Hit Man provoked strong reviews, with many critics saying Perkins made false or unverified claims in the book.

-Sebastian Mallaby, economics columnist of the Washington Post, reacted sharply to Perkins' book: describing him as "a conspiracy theorist, a vainglorious peddler of nonsense, and yet his book, Confessions of an Economic Hit Man, is a runaway bestseller."
-Mallaby, a member of the Council on Foreign Relations, holds that Perkins' conception of international finance is "largely a dream" and that his "basic contentions are flat wrong".
-As an example, Mallaby states that Indonesia reduced its infant mortality and illiteracy rates by two-thirds after economists persuaded its leaders to borrow money in 1970.
+Sebastian Mallaby, economics columnist of the Washington Post, described Perkins as "a conspiracy theorist, a vainglorious peddler of nonsense, and yet his book, Confessions of an Economic Hit Man, is a runaway bestseller".
+Mallaby, a member of the Council on Foreign Relations, said Perkins' conception of international finance is "largely a dream" and his "basic contentions are flat wrong".
+As an example, Mallaby stated how Indonesia reduced its infant mortality and illiteracy rates by two-thirds after economists persuaded its leaders to borrow money in 1970.

-Articles in the New York Times and Boston magazine have referred to a lack of documentary or testimonial evidence to corroborate the claim that the NSA was involved in his hiring by Chas T. Main.
-After an extensive investigation, the New York Times concluded that "the arc of Mr. Perkins's career seems to be described accurately", although they did not find evidence to support "some of his fancier claims," including those involving the NSA.
+Articles in the New York Times and Boston magazine said there was a lack of documentary or testimonial evidence to corroborate the claim that the NSA was involved in Perkins' hiring by Chas T. Main.
+After an investigation, the New York Times concluded that "the arc of Mr. Perkins's career seems to be described accurately", although they did not find evidence to support "some of his fancier claims," including those involving the NSA.

-Chas.
-T. Main's former vice president Einar Greve, who first offered Perkins a job at the firm, agreed that foreign debt represented a poor economic strategy for developing nations:Basically his story is true.… What John's book says is, there was a conspiracy to put all these countries on the hook, and that happened.
-Whether or not it was some sinister plot or not is up to interpretation, but many of these countries are still over the barrel and have never been able to repay the loans.However, Greve denied many aspects of Perkins' claims, such as the NSA having any links to Main, or that Perkins was seduced by Claudine Martin, saying that he believes that Perkins has convinced himself that his story is accurate.
-Boston Magazine noted that Perkins can provide little documentation to support his claims of international intrigue, describing a largely unconvincing "flimsy package of materials."
-A number of Perkins' former colleagues disagreed with his perspective on the company and contradicted specific claims he made; Frank Fullerton, one of his supervisors, stated that Perkins left Chas T. Main because he "thought he was worth more than he was".
+A number of Perkins' former colleagues disagreed with his perspective on the company and contradicted specific claims he made; Frank Fullerton, one of his supervisors, stated Perkins left Chas T. Main because he "thought he was worth more than he was".
+Einar Greve, the former vice president of Chas.
+T. Main who first offered Perkins a job at the firm, agreed with Perkins that foreign debt had harmful effects and also represented a poor economic strategy for developing nations:Basically his story is true.… What John's book says is, there was a conspiracy to put all these countries on the hook, and that happened.
+Whether or not it was some sinister plot or not is up to interpretation, but many of these countries are still over the barrel and have never been able to repay the loans.

+However, Greve denied many other aspects of Perkins' book, such as the NSA having any links to Main, or that Perkins was seduced by Claudine Martin.
+Instead, Greve believes Perkins has convinced himself the false parts of his story are accurate.

+A review in Boston Magazine wrote how Perkins provided the magazine with a "flimsy package of materials" to verify the claims he made in the book.

-In a 2006 statement, the American State Department stated that much of the book "appears to be a total fabrication ... the National Security Agency is a cryptological (codemaking and codebreaking) organization, not an economic organization ...
+In 2006, the US State Department stated much of the book "appears to be a total fabrication ... the National Security Agency is a cryptological (codemaking and codebreaking) organization, not an economic organization ...
 Neither of [its] missions involves anything remotely resembling placing economists at private companies in order to increase the debt of foreign countries."